strolch-li/strolch-wc-plc/README.md

-# strolch-plc-ui
+# strolch-wc-plc
-The UI for the software PLC based on Strolch's runtime
+The UI components for the software PLC based on Strolch's runtime